surma/surma.dev/content/things/compile-js.md

 }
 ```

-If the LHS is a number, I grab the underlying `double` from the Box, and coerce
+If the LHS is a number, I grab the underlying `double` from the Box, and
-the RHS to double.
-I can then add two doubles, just like God intended and turn
+coerce the RHS to double.
+I can then add two doubles, just like ~~God~~ C+
-it back into a `JSValue`.
++ intended and turn it back into a `JSValue`.
 Same procedure for strings.
-Then I got tired of writing
-code like this.
-Which is why in JSXX you can add numbers, but not subtract them.
+Then I got tired of writing code like this.
+Which is why `jsxx` lets you add
+variables, but will genuinely throw if you try and subtract variables.

-`coerce_to_double()` and friends are yet again chains of `if`-`else if`
+`coerce_to_double()` and friends are yet again chains of `if`-`else` statements
-statements, that contain the logic to turn `true` into `1.0` etc.
+that contain the logic to turn `true` into `1.0` etc.

 ### Arrays

 Arrays were surprisingly simple.
 I only needed give `JSValue` a special
-constructor `new_array` and call it whenever I encounter a JavaScript array
+constructor (i.e. static method) and call it whenever I encounter a JavaScript
-literal:
+array literal:

 ```js
 let x = [1, 2, 3]